spectrocloud/librarium/content/docs/04-clusters/06-cluster-management/05-backup-restore/20-add-backup-location-dynamic.md

 ---
 title: "Add Backup Location using Dynamic Credentials"
 metaTitle: "Add Backup Location using Dynamic Credentials"
-metaDescription: "Learn how to add a backup location to Palette using dynamic access credentials."
+metaDescription: "Learn how to add a backup location in Palette using dynamic access credentials."
 hideToC: false
 fullWidth: false
 ---